 Prescient lyricism, ambitious compositions and raw energy - a debut album for the history books

 If you have arrived to this page looking for a recommendation of an amazing Dominican classic, in some respects you have come to the right place.
 However, though one might expect a classic Dominican album to take the form of a bachata or merengue album, given that both are native to the island, we have instead chosen to highlight an album that will be synonymous with those who have fond memories of the rise of Dominican rock in the eighties and nineties.
-Toque Profundo were at the heart of that movement, in which Dominican music became more about saying something profound rather than simply music to dance to, which once upon a time was even mandated to lyrically be solely praising of former caudillo, Rafael Trujillo.
+Toque Profundo were at the heart of that movement, in which Dominican music became more about saying something profound rather than simply music to dance to, which is a major transition when one considers that once upon a time the Dominican musicians were even mandated to lyrically be solely praising of former caudillo, Rafael Trujillo.

 “So often as men, we are discouraged from showing affection or expressing appreciation to our male counterparts for fear of losing masculinity.
 I don’t subscribe to this ridiculous social norm and it feels like neither do the Toque Profundo boys.”

-There are other energetic rocky tracks on show, though often taking on different subgenres of rock, tackle relevant themes.
-The practically prog-rock Abril which starts with a funky bass and sirens as it takes the listener on a whirlwind two and half minute instrumental opener goes onto sing about the 1965 Dominican Civil War.
-There is a fun hard-rock tune Y Soñó with some excellent guitar shredding on display, a wacky almost ska-adjacent tune dedicated to Nelson Mandela on Mandela, and the rather superb El Gevito is a blues-rock tune about appearance-obsessed young Dominicans with one of my favourite lyrics about ego ‘Plaza Naco es su país natal hasta que construyeron Plaza Central’ (though references to places in Santo Domingo, this translates literally to ‘Uncultured Square was his birthplace until they built Central Square’).
+There are other energetic rocky tracks on show, though often taking on different subgenres of rock, which all tackle relevant themes.
+The practically prog-rock Abril, which starts with a funky bass and sirens, takes the listener on a whirlwind two and half minute instrumental opener before the group go onto sing about the 1965 Dominican Civil War.
+There is a fun hard-rock tune Y Soñó with some excellent guitar shredding on display, a wacky almost ska-adjacent tune dedicated to Nelson Mandela on Mandela, and the rather superb El Gevito is a blues-rock tune about appearance-obsessed young Dominicans with one of my favourite lyrics about ego ‘Plaza Naco es su país natal hasta que construyeron Plaza Central’ (referring to places in Santo Domingo, this translates literally to ‘Uncultured Square was his birthplace until they built Central Square’).

 Yet, the rest of the album is made up mostly of ballads such as El Bolero del Biónico, Amigo and Latidos.
 The former starts with a circus-like instrumental and then turns into a tongue-in-cheek ballad about taxi-rides in the Dominican Republic with the rather poignant final line ‘a veces me arrepiento de vivir en mi pais’ (‘sometimes I regret living in my country’).
 Despite the group’s great rock sensibility, my favourite song on the album by some way is the aforementioned Amigo.
 Whilst it is gorgeously melodic at times, it is in fact for the lyrics that I find myself enamoured with the track.
 So often as men, we are discouraged from showing affection or expressing appreciation to our male counterparts for fear of losing masculinity.
 I don’t subscribe to this ridiculous social norm and it feels like neither do the Toque Profundo boys.
 The song is a really moving account of the power of a friendship and I feel like the lyrics resonates with me about how I feel towards various friends I am fortunate to have in my life.